imAIgene-Dream3D/BGT/README.md

 ## Overview

-The extended BEHAV3D pipeline introduces new functionalities and integrates more deeply with transcriptomic data, allowing for a more comprehensive analysis of the interactions between immune cells and tumor organoids.
-This document will guide you through the added features and how to apply them to your existing BEHAV3D setup.
+The BGT introduces new functionalities that integrates imaging and transcriptomic data, allowing for a more comprehensive analysis of the molecular drivers of immune cells behavior upon tumor organoid targeting.

-## Continuation of BEHAV3D

-This pipeline is a continuation of the original BEHAV3D platform.
-It assumes familiarity with the initial setup and use of BEHAV3D as detailed in the [original repository](https://github.com/AlievaRios/BEHAV3D).
-If you are new to BEHAV3D, please refer to the original documentation before proceeding with this extended version.
+## Input data

+### Dataset of classified T cells based on behavior.
+This data is obtained by performing multispectral time-lapse imaging of T cells incubated with tumor organoids and processed with BEHAV3D.
+Refer to [BEHAV3D](https://github.com/AlievaRios/BEHAV3D) and our detailed Protocol to obtain this data[link to NaPo BEHAV3D]
+### single cell sequencing data from T cells incubated with tumor organoids
+This data is obtained from running SORT seq on T cells incubated with tumor organoids.

 ## Additional Data Types and Outputs